Alejandra Caraballo: Early life and education

 When Caraballo was fifteen years old, her father became permanently disabled after losing an arm in a workplace accident.
-She said her family's struggles with the worker's compensation system, and the help from attorneys in resolving them "demonstrated to me the power that the law can have".
+She said her family's struggles with the workers' compensation system, and the help from attorneys in resolving them, "demonstrated to me the power that the law can have".

 Caraballo earned a bachelor's degree in Government and World Affairs from the University of Tampa.
 She then earned a J.D. from Brooklyn Law School, where she studied with a concentration in intellectual property and media law.
 Shortly after she passed the bar exam, she came out as transgender.